wesib/wesib/README.md

 <my-component></my-component>
 ```

-The component instance is created along with custom element and bound to it.
-All the logic of custom element is
+The component instance created along with a custom element and bound to it.
+All the logic of custom element delegated
-delegated to bound component instance.
+to the bound component instance.

 Element Attributes